Choose another writer in this calendar:

 experiences in Campo 21 and later Fontanellato in the novel Death in the Captivity (1952),

-The book was dedicated to Toby Graham and Tony Davies, who became a
+The book was dedicated to Toby Graham, later a cross-country skier and

 The suspense in Danger Within (also known as Breakout) was built around escape attempts and a traitor, whose identity is revealed early in the film.
 At the beginning there is an image of a British soldier lying face down in the desert sand.
 At the end of the credits, the seemingly dead man scratches his bottom before he turns around, he is apparently taking a nap inside an Italian POW camp.
 Michael Caine appeared in the film, but his role was so small it remained uncredited.